UstDoesTech/ust-blog/content/posts/governance/metadata-with-a-french-accent/index.md

 Language lesson over! *sigh of relief*

-How does this relate to metadata?
+How does this relate to metadata and data governance?
 Sit back with the French breakfast of your choice (a stereotypical one is a coffee and a cigarette) and let me explain.

 ### Être (To Be) - Defining Existence